PedroConrado/Web-Project/README.md

 Administrators can create/update/read/delete (crud) new products and services.
 For example, they can change the stock quantity.

 ### Your functionality:
-Our current idea is for the user to be able to see a 3d model of the product you want to buy when the user clicks on the image of the product.
+Our current idea is for the user to be able to see a 3d model of the product you want to buy

 ### The system must provide accessibility requirements and provide good usability.
 The system must be responsive.